emilypx/appfair.github.io/index.md

 While this satisfies the policy requirements of certain platforms and provides some protection against tampering, this ad-hoc signature does not offer any useful identifying information.
 The signature is essentially an anonymous seal on the binary placed on it by the `integrate-release` build phases.

-Instead, the App Fair provides author accountability and identifiability by requiring that any commit that triggers the `integrate-release` process be cryptographically signed with a GPG signature.
+Instead, the App Fair provides author accountability and identifiability by requiring that any commit that triggers the `integrate-release` process be cryptographically signed with the author's GPG signature.
-This signature must be associated with an `.edu` e-mail address, and that address must be associated with user's GitHub account (although it does not need to be the primary e-mail address for the account).
+This signature must be associated with an `.edu` (or other approved) e-mail address, and that address must be associated with user's GitHub account (although it does not need to be the primary e-mail address for the account).

+Note that only the commit that creates or updates the `integrate` PR is required to be signed; other commits to the repository, or to third-party dependencies, do not need to be signed (although it is always encouraged).
+For this reason, it is the creator of the PR's commit that is considered to be the "author" of the app in terms of validation and accountability.

 For information on setting up commit signing, see the following documentation: